Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 2. German Shepherd

-You’ll see this dog breed used by many police forces – and military institutions.
+Another one of the most popular dog breeds in the world, you’ll see this dog breed used by many police forces – and military institutions.
 Why?
 Because the German Shepherd is a strong, brave and loyal breed.
 Added to that, he’s very intelligent, he learns quickly and is physically active.
 Be careful though: his owner needs to establish boundaries and ensure his German Shepherd understands who is in charge – fail to do that and he’ll assume it’s him!

 A very intelligent animal the German Shepherd will learn commands quickly making it one of the easier dog breeds to train.